 Going down the markets, you’ll observe less strictness, but only if you have the Egyptian currency, cross-check before lodging.
 Costs on Egyptian currencies are given for comparison only.

-Sofitel/Accor, focus on re-built heritage properties, example, the Cataract in Aswan, the Old Winter Palace in Luxor, and the Cecil in Alexandria.
-These resorts are usually too expensive compared to the services rendered.
+Sofitel/Accor, focus on re-built heritage properties, example, the Cataract in Aswan and the Old Winter Palace in Luxor.
+These resorts are too expensive but it worth the price compared to the services rendered.

 Hyatt’s property in Cairo makes every effort to overawe with its cavernous glitzy lobby, but follows up with bland overpriced rooms.
 The Chain’s resort in Sinai are however excellent.
 Enveloping a little water park that drains into the red sea, the Hyatt in Sharm El Sheikh is one of my favorite hotels in the locality.

 Marriott’s Egypt hotels are comprehensive, cookie-cutter properties for the most part, but they outweigh inferior style with professional service and above-average food.
 Marriott in Cairo is an exception, which has some style but sub-standard food.

 In Egypt, the Meridien hotels present some of the most beautiful designs in the country and rise markedly above their Accor counterparts.
 Forget the Four seasons and move to the Meridien if classy decors are important to you.